Tanay7/Spacecraft-Telemetry/README.md

 ## Introduction

 This project simulates a basic spacecraft telemetry system, demonstrating the fundamental principles of data acquisition, packetization, error correction, and wireless communication.
-It consists of two main components: a transmitter (`Transmit_Interrupt.ino`) that simulates a spacecraft gathering sensor data and sending it to Earth, and a receiver (`Receive_Interrupt.ino`) that simulates a ground station receiving and processing this data.
+It consists of two main components: a **transmitter** (code available at [https://github.com/Tanay7/Spacecraft-Telemetry/tree/main/Spacecraft%20Telemetry%20Transmitter](https://github.com/Tanay7/Spacecraft-Telemetry/tree/main/Spacecraft%20Telemetry%20Transmitter)) that simulates a spacecraft gathering sensor data and sending it to Earth, and a **receiver** (code available at [https://github.com/Tanay7/Spacecraft-Telemetry/tree/main/Spacecraft%20Telemetry%20Receiver](https://github.com/Tanay7/Spacecraft-Telemetry/tree/main/Spacecraft%20Telemetry%20Receiver)) that simulates a ground station receiving and processing this data.
 The system utilizes LoRa radio for communication, structures data into CCSDS (Consultative Committee for Space Data Systems) compliant packets, and employs Reed-Solomon Forward Error Correction (RS-FEC) for robust data transmission. **This project was built and tested using the LilyGO T-Beam Supreme module.**

 ## Voyager 1 Context